ILLGrenoble/visa-docs/docs/source/development/development-accounts.md

 You can find more information about docker-compose in the [deploying](deployment_docker_compose) section.

+To build and run any of the VISA applications locally you can find more information on the [Development environment](development_environment) section.

 ### Environment variables

 The following environment variables are used to configure VISA Accounts and can be placed in a dotenv file: